List of Planet of the Apes characters: Caesar

-Aldo
+General Aldo

-Character acknowledged in the original film series as the first ape to publicly articulate, growing up to be the general of the gorilla militia which guards the outskirts of Ape City in Battle for the Planet of the Apes.
-Aldo was played in that film by Claude Akins.
+In Battle for the Planet of the Apes, Aldo is the general of the gorilla militia which guards the outskirts of Ape City.
+Aldo was played by Claude Akins.

-First mentioned in Escape from the Planet of the Apes as the first ape to say “no” (a word that had repeatedly been spoken to him by humans), Aldo is jealous of his human advisers as well as of Caesar and his son, Cornelius.
+Aldo is jealous of his human advisers as well as of Caesar and his son, Cornelius.
 Aldo would like to replace Caesar as leader.
 Humans live alongside apes in the city, but as second class citizens.
 He discovers a large number of irradiated humans still alive underground in the bomb-destroyed city they escaped.
 Aldo uses this as an excuse to corral all the humans of Ape City and declare martial law.
 Caesar and Aldo fight together against the attack, and beat back the humans.
 Aldo ignores Caesar's order to stand down, and leads his forces to hunt down the retreating mutant humans.
 Caesar discovers Aldo's role in his son's death.
-Upon Aldo's return from the hunt, the two battle it out, with Caesar killing Aldo.
+Upon Aldo's return from the hunt, Caesar confronts him resulting in Aldo's death.

+A chimpanzee character named Aldo was portrayed by David Chow in the previous film Conquest of the Planet of the Apes.
+Another Aldo is mentioned in Escape from the Planet of the Apes as the first ape to say "no" (a word that had repeatedly been spoken to him by humans), but it is never confirmed if that Aldo is either of the same characters depicted in the other films.